ForkBomb20/wordle/README.md

-# wordle
+# Wordle Bot
-A simple wordle solver based on 3Blue1Brown's information theory and wordle video
+A simple wordle solver based on 3Blue1Brown's information theory and wordle video.